yatin-bhojwani/progbattle/README.md

 ### Install dependencies:
 #### for the backend:
-Create a virtual enviornment and start it
+Create a virtual enviornment and start it in the root directory

 ```bash
 python3 -m venv myenv